matrix-org/matrix-spec-proposals/proposals/1951-custom-emoji-and-stickers.md

 Due to the heuristics of `m.pack.metadata` events, it is possible for moderators to hide rooms from existing members by applying the state event.
-Moderators already have several opportunities to damage a room, and are already considered in a place of trust to not do so maliciously - therefore, this risk of mitigated by having trusted moderators and administrators in a room, just like with any other new state event which would be added.
+Moderators already have several opportunities to damage a room, and are already considered in a place of trust to not do so maliciously - therefore, this risk is mitigated by having trusted moderators and administrators in a room, just like with any other new state event which would be added.

 The sharable URL for a pack could leak information about who created it or what it contains, potentially